upsydedown/PenPal.github.io/README.md

 - ✏️ Create and edit notes: Jot down anything that comes to mind, from quick reminders to detailed ideas.
 - ✨ Beauty in Simplicity: PenPal is designed to be visually pleasing and easy to navigate on any mobile device.
-- 🔒 Secured Privacy: Since the notes taken are stored in local storage of the browser, it ensures that privacy of these notes is maintained and no one else can actually access them, even the creators ensuring complete privacy.
+- 🔒 Secured Privacy: Since the notes taken are stored in local browser storage, it ensures that the privacy of these notes is maintained and no one else can access them, even the creators ensuring complete privacy.

 #### Getting Started:

-- Download the .zip file (by clicking on Code --> Download .zip)of this repository to your system.
+- Download this repository's .zip file (by clicking on Code --> Download .zip) to your system.
 - Open PenPal on your mobile device's web browser.

- ####Screenshots:
+ #### Screenshots:
   <p align="center"><img src="Penpal02.png" alt="project-image"></p>

 - Tap the "Add Notes" button to create a new note.